-With their first muscles in place, your baby is moving a little, albeit involuntarily.
-Legs and arms are growing, elbows are forming and toes and fingers are beginning to look like ‘real’ toes and fingers.
-All the visual equipment is coming along nicely, too...
+With their first muscles in place, your baby is moving a little, although involuntarily.
+Legs and arms are growing, elbows are forming and toes and fingers will soon look like ‘real’ toes and fingers.
+Your little one’s eye development is coming along nicely, too.
 Lots of little changes this week!

 A craving for pickles is more than just a pregnancy cliché.
-Things you loved pre-pregnancy may turn you off now.
-Even your favourite perfume may now make you cringe.
+Things you loved pre-pregnancy may turn you off now, even your favourite perfume may now make you cringe.
 Your habits might change because your altered hormone levels have an effect on your sense of smell and taste.
-Your new cravings may even include gherkins.
 Unfortunately, you may also experience the exact opposite of cravings.
-Many mums-to-be have a lot of trouble with nausea, especially early in the morning.
+Many parents-to-be have a lot of trouble with nausea, especially early in the morning.

 Noticed any strong food aversions lately?
 Totally normal!
-It is common during pregnancy to have a deep distaste for certain types of food and especially those with strong odours, especially during the first trimester.
-To work around these food dislikes, simply opt for a ‘similar’ food, i.e. one in the same food group.
-So if you can no longer stand the sight of fish, eat chicken, or other white meat.
-If you can’t manage to eat some beta-carotene rich vegetables, remember to compensate by eating more fruits rich in the same nutrient, such as peaches and apricots.
+It is common during pregnancy to have a deep dislike for certain types of food and especially those with strong smells, particularly during the first trimester.
+To work around these food aversions, simply opt for a ‘similar’ food (i.e. one in the same food group).
+For example:

 - If you can no longer stand the sight of fish, eat chicken or other white meat.

 - If you can’t manage to eat some vitamin C rich orange or yellow vegetables, compensate by eating peaches or apricots.